denoland/manual/configuration_file.md

 # Configuration file

-> ⚠️ With v1.14 Deno started supporting more general configuration than only
-> specifying TypeScript options.

 Deno supports configuration file that allows to customize built-in TypeScript compiler, formatter and linter.

 To tell Deno to use the configuration file pass `--config path/to/file.json` flag.

+Adding the configuration file is not required to use Deno and we recommend users stick with the default options.
+Using the configuration file should be considered an "as needed" feature, not something every user should be reaching to as the first thing when setting up a project.

-Configuration file supports `.json` and `.jsonc` extensions.
-We recommend to use `deno.json` or `deno.jsonc` as a file name, as as automatic lookup of this file is planned for the upcoming releases.
+The configuration file supports `.json` and `.jsonc` extensions.
+We recommend to use `deno.json` or `deno.jsonc` as a file name, as an automatic lookup of this file is planned for the upcoming releases.

 ## Example